One of the biggest questions of new parents, and even experienced parents, “Does my baby just have colic or is there some other underlying issue?”

 - Tightening of stomach muscles.

-- Fussiness, even when all needs are met, and stopped crying.
+- Fussiness, even though all needs are met.

 But you have gone to the doctor and they say there isn’t anything wrong and it’s just this little thing called colic.
-Remember, there are a lot of things that can mimic colic, so you should always talk to your pediatrician to rule out any serious issues.
+Remember, there are a lot of issues that can mimic colic, so you should always talk to your pediatrician to rule out any serious problems.

-How is it that there isn’t a specific diagnosis for what is happening with your baby?
+How is it that there isn’t a specific diagnosis for what is happening with your baby?-Parents Everywhere

 What is Colic?